Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 Is Vulcan 7 Worth It?

-Provided you have already decided for yourself to mainly focus on prospecting via cold calling (including calling FSBOs, etc.) Vulcan 7 is worth a try.
+Provided you have already decided to focus mainly on prospecting via cold calling (including calling FSBOs, etc.) Vulcan 7 is worth a try.

 Why?

-From a performance-based perspective, you will be able to reduce your hourly costs to dial a certain amount of numbers because you will go faster.
+From a performance-based perspective, you can reduce your hourly costs by dialing a certain amount of numbers because you will go faster.

 In my article about real estate prospecting rates, I analyzed the costs per lead and per sale for cold calling and/or calling FSBOs.